alabamenhu/LanguageTag/README.md

 The filtering is based on RFC4647 and is what you might expect in a HTTP request header.
-However, for the ambitious, the special LanguageTagFilter object provides for a good more flexibility and power than what you get from the basic new(Str).
+However, for the ambitious, the special LanguageTagFilter object provides for a good more flexibility and power than what you get from the basic `.new(Str)`.

 # Supported Standards

+Intl::BCP47 implements [BCP47](https://tools.ietf.org/html/bcp47), which defines
-Intl::BCP47 implements BCP47, which defines the structure of language tags.
+the structure of language tags.
+It also implements [RFC4647](https://tools.ietf.org/html/rfc4647), which defines the nature of filtering and matching language tags.

+Prelimary support has been added for the implementations of RFC6067 and RFC6497 (the Unicode Extensions for BCP 47, for subtags beginning with the singletons `-u` and `-t`).

 # To do